Fivell/policies/src/pages/policies/systems_access_policy.md

 requests.
 The Security Officer is the owner of this group and modifies membership as needed.

-## Access to ePHI
+## Access to PHI or PII

-1. Employees may not download ePHI to any workstations used to connect to production systems.
+1. Employees may not download PHI or PII to any workstations used to connect to production systems.
-2. Disallowing transfer of ePHI to workstations is enforced through technical measures.
+2. Disallowing transfer of PHI or PII to workstations is enforced through technical measures.
    - All production access to systems is performed through a bastion/jump host accessed through a VPN.
 Direct access to production systems is disallowed by Versionista's VPN configuration.